Ram Frost: Scientific contributions

-Prof. Frost was Associate Editor of the journal Language and Cognitive Processes (1996-1999) and in 1999 he founded the International Morphological Processing Conference (MORPROC).
+Prof. Frost was Associate Editor of the journal Language and Cognitive Processes (1996–1999) and in 1999 he founded the International Morphological Processing Conference (MORPROC).

 In recent years Frost has argued for a novel theoretical perspective tying individual sensitivity to regularities in the environment (statistical learning), to assimilating the structural properties of a novel writing system.
+His work on statistical learning outlined to what extent sensitivity to regularities is domain general or domain specific.
 In 2016, Frost was awarded the ERC (European Research Council) Advanced research grant to lead a multinational investigation on what predicts ease or difficulty in learning to read in a second language.
+He served as member of the SH4 ERC Panel from 2012-2019.